Tax Loss Carryback and Carry Forward Explained

 There are many rules and exceptions for claiming a tax loss carry forward.
 That's another reason for making sure you get the help of a tax professional for this process.

-Be sure to keep excellent records for all tax claims.
-The IRS says,
+Be sure to keep excellent records of all tax claims.

 "You should keep records for any tax year that generates an NOL for 3 years after you have used the carry back/carry forward or 3 years after the carry forward expires."